Select your language

 Source: Own calculation based on death certificates, Statbel

-Ischemic heart disease is the main cause of death leading to regional differences among men
+COVID-19 is the main cause of death, leading to regional differences

-As shown on the page ‘Premature mortality’, there are important regional disparities in the age-adjusted premature mortality rate.
-Here, we analyze which specific conditions contribute the most to the regional difference in age-adjusted mortality rates, by subtracting the cause-specific mortality rates of the Flemish Region from the ones of the other regions and ranking the differences.
+As shown on the page ‘Premature mortality’, there are major regional disparities in the age-adjusted premature mortality rate.
+Here we analyze which causes of death contribute most to the regional difference in age-adjusted mortality rates, by subtracting the cause-specific mortality rates of the Flemish Region from those of the other regions and ranking the differences.

-In women, the conditions contributing most to the excess premature mortality in the Walloon Region as compared to the Flemish Region are COPD (+8.0), lung cancer (+6.4), infectious and parasitic diseases (+5.7), IHD (+5.2), and chronic liver diseases (+4.1).
-As rates are lower in women than in men, the regional differences by cause are smaller.
+Among women, the causes of death contributing most to the excess premature mortality in the Walloon Region compared to the Flemish Region are COVID-19 (+15 per 100,000), COPD (+7.9), ischemic heart disease (+5), lung cancer (+4.7) and infectious and parasitic diseases (+4.5).
+As rates are lower for women than for men, regional differences by cause among women are smaller.

 • Men